apigee/ansible-opdk-accelerator/README.md

 This playbook will create the following folders for you:

-* ~/.ansible/configurations
+## ~/.ansible/configurations
+Sample configuration templates for single and multi-dc planets

-* ~/.ansible/inventory
+## ~/.ansible/inventory
+Sample configuration inventory template files that model the required group semantics used.

-* ~/.apigee
+## ~/.apigee
+Folder to contain credentials, downloaded logs, configs and maintain the edge license.txt file.

+## ~/apigee-workspace/apigee-opdk-playbook-workspace
+Starter templates for playbooks.
+Use these playbooks as accelerators for your own.

+## ~/apigee-workspace/apigee-odk-role-workspace
+Workspace containing the roles used by the playbooks.

 Usage: Minimum Setup
 ====================

-Set up your environment for working with Apigee OPDK roles with:
+Set up your a work space at ~/apigee-workspace/for working with Apigee OPDK roles with:

-    ansible-playbook setup-base.yml
+    ansible-playbook setup-base.yml -K

 Overview: EC2 Managed Setup
 ===========================